 Sensory processing (sometimes called “sensory integration” or SI) is a term that refers to the way the nervous system receives messages from the senses and turns them into appropriate motor and behavioral responses.
 Sensory Processing Disorder (SPD, formerly known as “sensory integration dysfunction”) is a condition that exists when these messages from the senses don’t get organized into appropriate responses.

 When an individual finds it difficult to process and act upon information received through the senses it can create challenges in performing countless everyday tasks.
-They may demonstrate motor clumsiness, behavioral problems, anxiety, depression, and school failure, to name a few.
+They may demonstrate motor clumsiness, behavioral problems, anxiety, depression, and academic withdrawal, to name a few.
 While most of us have occasional difficulties processing sensory information, for children and adults with SPD, these difficulties are chronic, and they disrupt everyday life.
 Sensory processing difficulties can isolate children from peer groups and decrease self-confidence.